jon-axon/chipolata/README.md

 * The `CI (dev)` GitHub Action builds and runs the unit test suite against the `development` branch
 * The `CI (main)` GitHub Action builds and runs the unit test suite against the `main` branch, and then also rebuilds all the `rustdoc` documentation and pushes this to the `gh-pages` branch
 * The GitHub-generated `pages-build-deployment` workflow publishes changes to the `gh-pages` branch to the Chipolata GitHub Pages site, and so completes the automated documentation generation process whenever new code is pushed to `main`.

+Currently there is no automated release workflow; the CI process only goes as far as building, testing, and publishing documentation for new code pushed to `main`.
+Creation of tags, releases, and uploading associated artefacts is a manual step.
+Automating this is on the to-do list!

 Should you wish to contribute anything to Chipolata, please feel free to fork the repo and raise a PR back to the `development` branch!